birkholz/lionbot/README.md

 ### Commands

 `!lion roles` posts the roles management message.
-The bot will delete the command message.
+Only moderators can use this command.
+The bot will delete the command message and will delete previous messages if commanded again.